crashlytics/cannonball-web/README.md

 1. [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 2. Fill in your Digits app information.
 The values will be stored in your Heroku instance as environment variables.
 3. Click on `View` once the setup is complete and take note of the URL.
-4. Navigate to your Digits dashboard in [Fabric](https://fabric.io) and set the `Callback URL` to the URL from the previous step.
+4. Navigate to your Digits dashboard in [Fabric](https://fabric.io) and set the `Website` to the URL from the previous step.

 ## Contributors